 At the appointment, you pay the full cost of treatment yourself.
 Request a receipt for payments made so that you can seek reimbursement from the local CNS office.
 The level of reimbursement varies between 80 and 100 per cent.
 The reimbursement percentage depends on, among other things, the number of visits that have been made.
 Costs may be higher outside appointment times as well as at weekends and on public holidays.

 You may consult any dentist.
 All dentists work with the CNS.
 Beyond an annual amount fully reimbursed, dental consultations are reimbursed at the rate of 88 per cent.
+However, specific reimbursement rates and conditions apply for dental prostheses.

 For some dental treatment, you must seek approval from the CNS in advance, and therefore you should contact the CNS before your appointment and ask whether the costs of your treatment will be reimbursed.